 As a result of the considerable effects of the economic crisis occurring in 2008, in 2009, the GDP of Mexico decreased in 6.1%, representing the greatest percentage of decrease reported since 1932, according to the World Bank statistics.
-However, the GDP in 2019 accounted for 0.4%, in 2020 accounted for 8.5% and for 2021 accounted for 4.8%.
+However, the GDP in 2020 dropped for 8.5%, in 2021 increased to 4.8% and in 2022 increased to 3.7%.
 In the assumption that the domestic economic suffers a new recession, regarding the inflation index or if the interest rates substantially increase, if the rating of the Mexican government bonds is degraded, or if the domestic economy is affected by any other cause, the activities, the financial position, the results of operation, the cash flows and/or the perspectives of the Company, as well as the market price of our Shares, could be adversely and significantly affected.